 In the first couple weeks of 2013, I was desperately trying to transition out of my funk, as I felt extremely defeated and in some ways, listless and purposeless.
 I shared with one of my close HS (Christian) friends that I’m sick of doing what I’m doing – not career-wise, but more so with how I’m living my life.

 I saw some of my darkest days after my ‘faux-relationship’ ended.
 I compromised SO MANY of my beliefs.
 At many points of the relationship, I felt that I was inadequate.
 Ultimately, I realized that measuring my worth based on how someone else felt about me isn’t sustainable – relying on external factors would never, ever make me happy.
 Humans are fallible.
 And repeating this cyclical merry-go-round with an imperfect person will only end in pain and heartache.
 I was looking for someone to ‘complete’ me.

 Ultimately, I felt so empty and broken.
 Deep in my heart, I knew that my emptiness could never be filled with anything of this world.

 I grew up in Christian, private school my entire life, and church and church camps were regular fixtures in my life.

 Being completely honest, I had a less than great elementary and youth group experience, where cliques of “popular people” were prevalent both in church and church camps.
 Some kids weren’t very nice – I never felt as though I belonged.
-I remember crying regularly to my dad and asking him if we could switch churches.
+I remember crying regularly to my dad in elementary and middle school and asking him if we could switch churches.

 What made HS youth group bearable was a few new-found friends and a strong discipleship group leader (with whom I still keep in touch).
 Generally, I think that I grew in my faith, until the tail-end of my senior year of HS.